himanshCees/DeeProduce/README.md

-# Merce-Dese
+#
-Using Mercedes' production line data to predict time taken for production of cars based on data from anonymously named variables using Deep Learning (as a case study for development of optimization methods for manufacturing)
+Using production line data to predict time taken for production from anonymous variables using Deep Learning methods